markyjackson-taulia/Personal-Goals/README.md

 # Personal Goals

-## A repo to help organize my goals,projects,and what I am reading.
+## A repo to help organize my Goals, Projects, and Books I am reading.

 ## What I am working on
 1. Code Everyday